Sometimes, traveling sucks. Luckily, there’s the sauna.

 This was only my second night in Dresden: I had arrived Friday at noon and was supposed to leave Sunday late at night.
 I was excited about this trip, at first.
 I’d worked ten-hour shifts the entire week under a record-breaking heatwave, running back and forth between the bar and the terrace, bringing warm beer mugs to sweating (and often grumpy) customers.
-I’d gotten the long weekend due to overtime, and it felt like this was finally the opportunity to realize an old dream by visiting Dresden, a city I’d fantasized about ever since I’d caught a glimpse on a bus taking me to Prague.
+I’d gotten the long weekend free due to overtime, and it felt like this was finally the opportunity to realize an old dream by visiting Dresden, a city I’d fantasized about ever since I’d caught a glimpse on a bus taking me to Prague.
 It was supposed to be a nice, relaxing, holiday.

 But there I was, eating my objectively delicious noodles (vegan duck, girl, how awesome can it get?) and longing for my bedroom, and frankly, I had to admit, so far it hadn’t been particularly nice, nor relaxing, nor did it truly feel like holiday.